Michiko Nomura: Current activity

-Personality/Characteristics
+Personality

+Features and episodes

-Her voice type is mezzo-soprano.
+Her voice range is mezzo-soprano.

 In her early twenties, Nomura was mostly hired to voice child characters, as the idea was that someone her age at that time could voice children.
 When she started voice acting, she was often cast to voice young characters.
 She voiced boy characters in shows such as the first series of Perman and Serendipity the Pink Dragon, but after that started voicing girl characters more often.
 Nomura admitted that she preferred voicing young boys, as she felt like young girl roles weren't that interesting to her.

 Nomura was often cast in quiet character roles, the worst of which was her role in the first Babel II film, in which behind the scenes she was told that she had no real talent.

-Her late husband was Kenji Utsumi, who was also a voice actor and the former CEO of Ken Production.
-Utsumi was just originally a close friend of hers and she had no intention on marrying in her future.
-She used to take other men over to the bar Utsumi used to work at.
-However, he started making earnest advances, so they started dating and after a while, decided to get married.
-Nomura's adoptive father ran a pharmacy, while her adoptive mother ran both an orphanage and a maternity hospital.
-Nomura and Utsumi's son is Kentaro Utsumi, who is currently the president of Ken Production.

-During her time voicing Shizuka on Doraemon, Nomura admitted to feeling a sense of tension frequently to try to stay young so that Shizuka's voice wouldn't sound old.
+During her time voicing Shizuka on Doraemon, Nomura felt a sense of tension and tried to stay young so that Shizuka wouldn't sound old.
 In the Doraemon manga, Shizuka referred to Nobita as either "You" (あんた), "Nobi-chan" (のびちゃん), or "Nobita-kun" (のび太君) interchangeably, but Nomura decided to have Shizuka refer to him as "Nobita-san" (のび太さん) in the anime.
 In response, the manga unified to have Shizuka refer to Nobita as "Nobita-san" as a reverse import from the anime, and has been kept as part of Shizuka's character in the 2005 anime.

-Nomura was very close friends with Nobuyo Ōyama and Noriko Ohara, as they would often go out on overseas trips throughout their time on the Doraemon anime together.

-Since she left the Doraemon franchise along the other voice actors in 2005, Kazuya Tatekabe, who voiced Gian, died in June 2015, Kaneta Kimotsuki, who voiced Suneo, died in October 2016, and Noriko Ohara, who voiced Nobita, died in July 2024.
-After Nobuyo Ōyama, who voiced Doraemon, died in September 2024, Nomura is currently the last surviving regular cast member of the Doraemon 1979 anime series.

-Nomura's hobbies are dancing, tai chi, aerobics, and wearing kimonos.
-She is a fan of the Hanshin Tigers.
 In a post-recording interview for Kämpfer, she said that when she was initially offered to voice for the show, she accepted because she was a fan of the team.